 In the state of Connecticut, it is against the law to threaten or harass someone online.
 This act is referred to as cyberbullying.
 In recent years, Connecticut as well as other states have cracked down on this act.

-Cyberbullying is most commonly committed by teenagers.
+This form of bullying is most commonly committed by teenagers.
 For this reason, Connecticut now requires each school to install a school safety plan to educate students on bullying and cyberbullying.
-Also, the hope is that these programs will prevent cyberbullying issues.
+Also, the hope is that these programs will prevent these bullying issues.

 Cyberbullying is considered a misdemeanor crime.
 As such, punishments include: